BM-K/KoBART-summarization-pytorch/README.md

     - Test Data : 8,561

 ## How to Train
-- KoBART summarization fine-tuning + Copy Mechanism
+- KoBART fine-tuning + Copy Mechanism
 - Since the python libary was directly modified and used, I recommended to use a virtual environment. 😎
     - geneartion_utils.py -> /site-packages/transformers/_geneartion_utils.py_
     - modeling_bart.py -> /site-packages/transformers/models/bart/_modeling_bart.py_